Early Television: The Crooked Frame | The Blue Panther

 high school: Up the Down Staircase)

-- Black servants (The Defender, To Kill a Mockingbird, Clara's Heart)
+- Black servants (The Defender, The Member of the Wedding, To Kill a Mockingbird, Clara's Heart)

 related (black janitor at union hall: Love With the Proper Stranger)

-- Discrimination against black people (justice system: To Kill a Mockingbird, jobs: Up the Down Staircase)
+- Discrimination against black people (A Man Is Ten Feet Tall, justice system: To Kill a Mockingbird, jobs: Up the Down Staircase)

 - Time schemes that follow characters over long periods, and